vukieuhaihoa/super-easy-microservice/README.md

 # Implement microservice with NodeJS and NextJS

-Build microservice from scratch with nodejs and nextjs
+> Build microservice from scratch with nodejs and nextjs

 ## This module include 3 folder:

 - blog: Front end
 - posts: posts service
 - comments: comments service
+- query: query service
+- moderation: moderation service
+- event-bus: event bus service

 ## How to run ?